lia-07/ig-gallery-worker/README.md

 7. Run the command `wrangler kv:key put [YOUR IG USERNAME HERE] [YOUR IG ACCESS TOKEN HERE] --binding=IG_TOKENS`.
 8. Now, simply run `wrangler deploy`.

-### Multiple accounts
+### Multiple users

-It is possible to access multiple accounts' data from one Worker.
+It is possible to access multiple users' data from one Worker.
 Simply get the access token and repeat step 7 for each additional account.

 ## Usage